fizaan/faypixelengine/README.md

 - Setup

 Import this repo then run the src/helloworld examples to get started.
-Please see the bottom for compiling and running using maven
+Please see the bottom for compiling and running using maven.
 Essentially, here is all you need to do:

 ```
 package helloworld;